lnccbrown/HSSM/docs/CONTRIBUTING.md

 7. **Create a Pull Request**:
    - Go to the GitHub web page of your fork of the HSSM repo.
    - Click the ‘Pull request’ button to send your changes to the project’s maintainers for review.
-This will send an email to the committers.

 **This guide is adapted from the [ArviZ contribution guide](https://github.com/arviz-devs/arviz/blob/main/CONTRIBUTING.md)**